freebasic/fbfrog/readme.txt

 To do:

-* hTryNameAnonUdtAfterFirstAliasTypedef() and hConsiderTagId() change TAGID subtypes into IDs, this isn't safe if there is a typedef and tagid with the same name.

-* Should handle duplicate declarations, e.g. this is ok in C but not FB: void f(void);
-	void f(void);

 * Add -split <pattern> option to emit multiple files
     - need multiple extern blocks
     - version defines checks must be emitted into each file?
         - just remove it completely, not useful
     - forward decls must be file-specific.
 Ideally they'd just be emitted exactly where needed anyways, not just at the top...

-* Currently tag ids are preserved as type names, but often this is unnecessary.
-  If we find an alias typedef for a tag id (no matter whether it's an exact alias or a different id alias) then the tag id should be solved out.
-All uses should be changed to use the typedef.

 * Renames can cause other renames to become unnecessary.
 Here we'll do an unnecessary rename: